Download 4K wallpapers for your Windows PC - MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled Street Views PREMIUM, the new theme pack contains 18 high-quality 4K wallpapers, the description of which reads as follows:
+Titled Wish You Were Here PREMIUM, the new theme pack contains 9 high-quality 4K wallpapers, the description of which reads as follows:

-Take a delightful tour through colorful narrow village streets in this 18-image premium 4k set, free for Windows 10 Themes.
+Some moments are meant for sharing, and this free, 9 image premium 4k Windows 10 theme has a couple we’d like to share with you.
 These images are to be used as desktop wallpaper only.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.